You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 What Is a Red Dot Sight/Red Dot Scope?

-You don’t even have to center the red dot on your target! (as long as you’re already zeroed in.)
+I didn’t even have to center the red dot on your target! (as long as you’re already zeroed in.)

-It is very convenient that even law enforcement officers and the military use red dot sights and scopes.
+It is very convenient that even law enforcement officers and the military use red dot sights and magnified scopes.

-A red dot sight does not have magnification, any kind of optical distortion, or the lasers found in holographic sights.
+A red dot sight does NOT have magnification, any kind of optical distortion, or the lasers found in holographic sights.

 Meanwhile, a Red Dot Scope is a magnified scope that basically works like a telescope: